parvezs27/Tableau_Sales_Dashboards/README.md

 *Image 1.
 Data Model*

 Now we will go ahead and check the data types to ensure that Tableau has interpreted and processed the data correctly.
-It's not uncommon for Tableau to misinterpet the data, hence why it's important to do a manual check.
+It is not uncommon for Tableau to misinterpet the data, hence why it is important to do a manual check.
 Potential misinterpretations by Tableau may include interpreting Dates as Strings, which won't allow us to analyse the data in relation to time.
 Additionally, numbers can be interpreted as strings, if this happens, we won't be allowed to perform mathematical operations like sum, average or percentage calculations.
 Upon checking our data, we can see all the data types are correct.
 Text columns like Product Name have the string data type, numerical columns like Profit have the number data type, date columns have the date data type and location columns have the geographic data type.

-Now that we've analysed our requirements, created a mockup and built our data source, we can move onto the exciting part and start developing our visualisations.
+Now that we've analysed our requirements, created a mockup and documentation template, and built our data source, we can move onto the exciting part and start developing our visualisations.

 # Building Charts